The Alphabet, the Phoenicians, the Greeks and the Romans

 Ancient Roman society has contributed to modern government, law, politics, engineering, art, literature, architecture, technology, warfare, religion, language and society.
 A highly developed civilization, Rome professionalized and expanded its military and created a system of government called res publica, the inspiration for modern republics.
 It achieved impressive technological and architectural feats, such as the construction of an extensive system of aqueducts and roads, as well as the construction of large monuments, palaces, and public facilities.

-The Roman civilization is extremely important for our purposes since they made additions to the writing system they took over from the Greeks.
+The Roman civilization is extremely important for our purposes since they made crucial additions to the writing system they took over from the Greeks.
 The alphabet changed from Latin to Greek, however they also made visual additions that greatly enhanced the beauty of their inscriptions.
-These are the serifs which they added to the tips of the strokes of the glyphs.
+These are the serifs which they added to the tips of the strokes of the glyphs as well as the observance of the typographic baseline.

 Roman architecture adopted the external language of classical Greek architecture for the purposes of the ancient Romans, but grew so different from Greek buildings as to become a new architectural style.
 The two styles are often considered one body of classical architecture.